JonnyRed/VSCode/README.md

 }
 ```

+# Jupyter

+Jupyter description in VScode is described well in [VScode Jupyter documentation][].
+Custom notebook diffing is especial interesting

 # Micropython source
 The `.env` can be used to specify the origin of source files is as follows